Revealing the Local Cosmic Web from Galaxies by Deep Learning: Results

-Note that, when estimating the uncertainty map in Figure~\ref{fig:StatMap}, we have not included the systematic uncertainties in DL mapping itself into the error budget.
-For example, the galaxy simulations with different resolutions or different sub-grid prescriptions can lead to different DL mapping.
-First, we check the systematic effect of the resolution by comparing the local dark-matter map estimated from TNG100 and TNG300.
-The top-right panel of Figure~\ref{fig:FaceMap} shows the $r<4\Mpch$ bin dark-matter map driven from the TNG100 simulation.
-The high-resolution result (TNG100) systematically underestimate the density contrast by $2.3$-$\sigma$ on average.
-To estimate the systematic effect from different sub-grid prescriptions, we have repeated the deep-learning procedure by using the dark-matter halo samples (matching number density) from the dark-matter only TNG simulation.
+Secondly, }to estimate the systematic effect from different sub-grid prescriptions, we have repeated the deep-learning procedure by using the dark-matter halo samples from the \tcg{dark-matter-only simulation \textsf{TNG300-1-Dark}} \tcg{by matching the galaxy/halo number density (\textsf{DMhalo})}.
 The right panels of Figure~\ref{fig:StatMap} show the difference between the two dark-matter maps in units of standard deviation at each pixel.
-Even with this extreme comparison (full hydrodynamic simulation against pure $N$-body simulation), we find that systematic effects lead to $1.7$, $1.4$, $1.2$, $1.1$, $1.0$-$\sigma$ deviations per pixel from the top (nearest) to the bottom (furthest) maps.
-We further test the systematic effect due to different Hubble parameters ($H_0=75\,{\rm km/s/Mpc}$) and find only $0.15$-$\sigma$ deviation.
-Different $B$-band magnitude cuts ($M_B<-16$, and $M_B<-17$) lead to $\simeq 1$-$\sigma$ deviation.
-Most importantly, none of the systematic maps shows a significant correlation with the derived cosmic web structure, ensuring the robustness of the derived dark-matter distribution, or the Cosmic Web.
+Even with this extreme comparison \tcg{between} full hydrodynamic simulation \tcg{ and } pure $N$-body simulation , we find that systematic effects lead to \tcg{$\Delta_{\rm sys} = 1.7$, $1.4$, $1.2$, $1.1$, and $1.0$ on average} from the top (nearest) to the bottom (furthest) maps.